 Buy and Sell Bitcoin: Square Cash App is now charging a 1.75 percent fee for bitcoin transactions, whether buying or selling.
 There are two kinds of fees that the app will be charging.
 First is a service fee for each transaction.
 And second is a “volatility fee” that is based on price fluctuations across exchanges in the United States.

 Coinbase does not clearly define limits for new users on their site.
 Instead, limits can vary depending on your country, account verification, buying history, and account age.
 To apply for higher limits you will have to verify your identity.
-Once you do, a fully verified US residents can transaction up to $50,000 per week, while verified customers from EU may have a maximum of $30,000 in their account at any time.
+Once you do, a fully verified US resident can transaction up to $50,000 per week, while verified customers from the EU may have a maximum of $30,000 in their account at any time.
 You can check their limits through your account.

 Cash App lets you send up to $250 within any 7-day period and receive up to $1,000 within any 30-day period.
 You can increase these limits by verifying your identity using your full name, date of birth, and the last 4 digits of your SSN.

-You can purchase and deposit up to $10,000 worth of bitcoin in any 7-day period while bitcoin withdrawal limits are $2,000/day & $5,000/week.
+You can purchase and deposit up to $10,000 worth of bitcoin in any 7-day period while Bitcoin withdrawal limits are $2,000/day & $5,000/week.

 Coinbase serves customers in the following countries:

-Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Finland, Greece, Hungary, Ireland, Italy, Jersey, Latvia, Liechtenstein, Malta, Monaco, Netherlands, Norway, Poland, Portugal, San Marino, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom and the United States.
+Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Finland, Greece, Hungary, Ireland, Italy, Jersey, Latvia, Liechtenstein, Malta, Monaco, Netherlands, Norway, Poland, Portugal, San Marino, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, and the United States.

 Cash App is not available for the international community and works only in the US, Canada and UK.

-You can buy only bitcoin via Cash App.
+You can buy only Bitcoin via Cash App.